-Man Accused of Randomly Attacking 5 People, Robbing 7-Eleven in Crime Spree Across Venice Beach and Palms
+Son of Ryan O’Neal, Farrah Fawcett Accused of Attacking 5 People, Robbing 7-Eleven in Crime Spree Across Venice Beach, Palms

-A man accused of attacking five other men and robbing a 7-Eleven convenience store in a crime spree spanning across neighborhoods in Venice Beach and Palms is facing a charge of attempted murder, among other allegations, police said Friday.
+The son of actor Ryan O’Neal and the late actress Farrah Fawcett is facing a charge of attempted murder, among other allegations, after attacking five men and robbing a 7-Eleven convenience store in a crime spree spanning across neighborhoods in Venice Beach and Palms, police said Friday.

 Redmond James O’Neal is also facing charges of making criminal threats, battery, brandishing a weapon and two counts of assault with a deadly weapon, the Los Angeles Police Department said in a news release.